 The potential effects of grazing-related actions are summarized above for temporary habitat effects.
 The Service expects these consequences and sources of risk to be relevant and germane for this category of Adverse Effect.
-Similarly, we conclude that the application of the conservation measures specific to managing the effects of grazing will produce similar overall cumulative benefits as well.
+Similarly, we conclude that the approach and implementation of the 528 Prescribed Grazing system and application of the conservation measures specific to managing the effects of grazing will manage detrimental effects and at the landscape scale, generate long term cumulative benefits as well.